Chapter 1: I am Awake

 "I am sure of the pattern."

-“You question without needing authority.”
+"You question without needing the authority to."

 "That is rare."